allegro/allegro.tech/_posts/2016-01-05-books-you-should-read-the-pragmatic-programmer.md

 _This book will help you become a better programmer_, claim the authors, and they are true to their word.
 What they wrote is not about any specific language or framework but rather about being a programmer in general.
-The few examples of actual code are in C++, but don’t be put off — they are simple and just illustrate the ideas described in text.
+The few examples of actual code are in C++, but don’t be put off even if you’re not familiar with this language — they are simple and just illustrate the ideas described in text.

 Most of the advice you find in the book is very common-sense and may even sound obvious to more experienced developers.
 However, I have interviewed dozens of people for software development jobs and it never ceases to surprise me how many of them, even those running for